-In accordance with Title 38 US Code 3679(e), this educational institution adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 GI Bill® (Ch.
-33) or Vocational Rehabilitation and; Employment (Ch.
+In accordance with Title 38 US Code 3679(e), this educational institution adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 GI Bill® benefits (Ch.
+33) or Veterans' Readiness and Employment, Survivors and Dependents Educational Assistance (Ch.
+35), and; Veterans' Readiness and Employment (Ch.
 31) benefits, while payment to the institution is pending from VA.
 This educational institution will not: